-Here are a few concepts that make you understand the angle of incidence easily.
+Here are some key points to make you understand the concept of angle of incidence easily.

 - The ray of light that hits the polished surface is called the incident ray.

 - The ray that gets reflected away is called the reflected ray.

 - The point at which the light hits the surface is called the point of incidence.

 - If a line is drawn perpendicular to that point, it is called the normal.

 What is Angle of Incidence?